WusTanGiau/MiyagawaMizu/README.md

 ### Hey, I'm Mizu 🌸

-I'm a 19 yo developer and gamer.
+I'm a developer and gamer.

 ## ☕ About me